Robert Alan Aurthur: Personal life

-Aurthur served in the United States Marine Corps during World War II.
-He was the first husband of actress Beatrice Arthur, who also served in the Marines; they divorced in 1950 and had no children.
+Aurthur was the first husband of actress Beatrice Arthur, who also served in the Marines; they divorced in 1950 and had no children.
 She used a variation of his surname as her professional name.

 His second wife was Virginia Aurthur.
 One of their children was Jonathan Aurthur (1948–2004), who died by suicide eight years after his own son (Robert and Virginia's grandson) had committed suicide, and about which Jonathan Aurthur had written a book.
 At the time of his death, Robert Alan Aurthur was married to Jane Wetherell Aurthur, a former television producer; they had one daughter, Kate Aurthur, who as of 2019 is an editor-at-large at Variety.

 Death

-Aurthur died of lung cancer in New York City, aged 56, in 1978.
-In 2009, his former wife, Bea Arthur, would die of the same disease, aged 86.
+Aurthur died of lung cancer in New York City in 1978, aged 56.
+In 2009, his former wife, Bea Arthur, died of the same disease, aged 86.